 Jared had the inspiration and intellect to take on this challenge.
 After successfully supplying the first order, Jared left his employer to start his own business building the lifts.
 With the design, experience, and drive to be a success; all that was needed to make it official was a name for the new company.
 Jared and his father, Malcolm, contemplated many possibilities.
 Both had found inspiration in the Australian night sky, particularly a distinctive constellation dubbed the Southern Cross and an event known as the Southern lights or the Aurora Australis.
 This common appreciation lead to shortening “Australis” to “AUSTRAL” and connecting the five stars of the Southern Cross to design a unique STAR shape for the company logo.
 The combination of these pieces created the name AUSTRAL STAR; on August 2, 2004, Austral Star, LLC was born.

 During the first month of business, Jared’s garage doubled as his manufacturing site.
 He soon moved operations to share a workshop with another business.
 Within 6 months Austral Star had expanded to utilize the entire shop.
 Specialized equipment such as cranes and forklifts were needed to manufacture the heavy lifts.
-In the first week of business Jared built a 3 ton capacity A-Frame gantry and ordered an old Towmotor forklift from ebay for $300, ironically its delivery fee more than the purchase price.
+In the first week of business, Jared built a 3-ton capacity A-Frame gantry and ordered an old Towmotor forklift from eBay for $300, ironically its delivery fee more than the purchase price.
 Jared worked relentlessly on design and components to reduce the cost and ensure viability.
 Initially, Austral Star had no employees, utilizing only a couple of sub-contractors.
-As business expanded, Austral Star employed a part-time fabricator, assemblers and technicians.
-Austral Star now has 2 full-time fabricators, a technician and sales person, as well as a handful of part-time technicians and assemblers.
+As business expanded, Austral Star employed a part-time fabricator, assemblers, and technicians.
+Austral Star now has full-time fabricators, technicians, and sales people, as well as a handful of part-time technicians and mechanics.